-Increased capacity for 3 staff in the events team at Already out of hours work required for each individual.
-The additional capacity for events events Chorley, with events delivered within other service areas at South Ribble.
+2 staff in the suggest to suggest Alusselu out of hours work required for each individual.
+Increased capacity for events 3 staff in the events team at Chorley, with events delivered within other service areas at South Ribble.
 5 members of staff who have the capacity to be able to deliver events across both councils.
-Increased capacity for events at South Ribble and the opportunity to get a lot of the planning done in the winter meaning focus can be on delivery. achieved across the councils will allow for an enhanced events programme to be delivered at South Ribble.
+Increased capacity for events at South Ribble and the opportunity to get a lot of the planning done in the winter meaning focus can be on delivery.
+Already achieved The additional capacity for events across the councils will allow for an enhanced events programme to be delivered at South Ribble.
 As the programme used to be delivered by staff in other services, this will also free up capacity for the core areas of their services.
 Events at both councils will have improved resilience and flexibility to meet challenges and demand, enabling a more consistent approach to event management.
 Increased capacity for Museums, Culture and Tourism A single team delivering the service at Chorley with one member of staff at South Ribble.
 A team working across all the sites with a variety of skills to input into the overall delivery.
 Already achieved An increase from 7.2 FTE to 11.4 FTE across both councils.
 Increased capacity for Transformation and Partnerships at South Ribble including Partnerships officer, Organisational Development officer, and Transformation and Change team Limited capacity across Transformation and Organisational Development with work carried out within other service areas.
 Centralisation of resource relating to different aspects of transformation with improved capacity to support change programmes.
 Capacity for embedding a transformation strategy at South Ribble as a driver of change, including organisational development support to Already achieved 4 officers for Transformation and Change to support the delivery of the transformation and organisational development strategy across the councils.
 1 specialised partnerships officer.